socallinuxexpo/hdmi_matrix_control/USAGE.md

 time.sleep(6) #6 seconds needed for arduino setup delay driver.start()
 ```
 In this example code, the internal serial ports are first initalized in order to test the matrix.
-The sleep function is then used in order to delay the set up of the arduino.
+The sleep function is then used to delay the set up of the arduino.
 This allows the arduino to prepare for serial communication.
-A call to the start function is used to set up the internal read/write (io) thread.
+A call to the start function is uitlized to set up the internal read/write (io) thread.

 The driver code has its own internal io thread as it allows the thread to have a singular ownership over the serial port.
 Any request to get or set the state of the matrix box has to go through the io thread.